 This course provides an overview to fire protection and emergency services; career opportunities in fire protection and related fields; culture and history of emergency services; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics; life safety initiatives.
 Three class hours a week.
-(FESHE Approved) Fall, Spring
+(FESHE Approved) 3 credits Fall, Spring

 - Illustrate and explain the history and culture of the fire service.